mui/material-ui/docs/src/pages/guides/api.md

 ```

 - Option 2 *enum*: `<Button>`, `<Button type="raised">`, `<Button type="fab">`.
-  With this API, you prevent invalid combination from being used, you bound the number of properties you exposes and you can easily support new values in the future.
+  With this API, you prevent invalid combination from being used, you bound the number of properties you exposes, and you can easily support new values in the future.

 ```tsx
 type Props = {